Why Diversity Matters

-Ethnically-diverse schools offer students the opportunity to study and collaborate with undergraduates from racial and ethnic groups that are different from their own.
+Ethnically-diverse schools offer students the opportunity to study and learn with undergraduates from racial and ethnic groups that are different from their own.

 Explore Male/Female Diversity at The American University

-If available, the chart below includes the male to female ratio among The American University's faculty, as well as students.
+If available, the chart below includes the male to female ratio among The American University's undergraduate students.

 Are you looking for a school where you can meet students from all over the U.S. and the world?

 We've calculated the geographic diversity of each school by looking at where matriculated undergraduates lived before they attended college.

 Less than 10% of the students attending American University come from within District of Columbia.
 This puts The American University's level of geographic diversity far above the national average and gives it a national geographic diversity ranking of #28.